 General Service customers are not assessed a basic connection, a variable connection charge will apply.
 Acceptance in writing of the variable connection cost by the customer must be completed prior to connection of the service.
-If transformation equipment (new or upgrade) is required, refer to the Capital Contribution Policy.
-All connection costs may be paid up front or invoice after connection is complete.
-Underground Secondary Service - The trenching, meter socket/cabinet and conduit are supplied and installed by the customer according to ESA specifications and as per the following:
+If transformation equipment (new or upgraded) is required, refer to the Capital Contribution Policy.
+All connection costs must be paid up front prior to connection being completed.

+Underground Secondary Service - The trenching, meter socket/cabinet and conduit are supplied, maintained, and installed by the customer according to ESA specifications and as per the following:

 - For roadway crossings, the customer may hire a contractor to bore the road once all Municipal approvals have been obtained.
-In some situations, the Municipality may allow the roadway to be open cut. - Under normal circumstances, Commercial buildings are supplied electrical energy by an underground service through a single point of entry for each building, at a location specified by EPLC.
+In some situations, the Municipality may allow the roadway to be open cut. - Under normal circumstances, Commercial buildings are supplied electrical energy by an underground service through a single point of entry for each building, at a location specified by EPLC. - For services requiring more than one meter, a double meter base with an extra side compartment is required to allow for the underground cable to be terminated.